Post-Bacc Pre-Medicine Certificate Program

-The premedicine post-baccalaureate certificate program provides students the opportunity to build a core scientific foundation in preparation for careers in medicine.
+The post-baccalaureate pre-medicine certificate program provides students the opportunity to build a core scientific foundation in preparation for careers in medicine.
 The program is designed for post-baccalaureate students seeking core sequences in biology, general and organic chemistry, and physics required for the application to most medical, dental, veterinary, and related professional schools.

-Premedicine students complete courses with Northwestern curriculum and faculty, which offers students the opportunity to build a deep and strong science foundation.
+Pre-medicine students complete courses with Northwestern curriculum and faculty, which offers students the opportunity to build a deep and strong science foundation.
 Coursework is primarily offered in evening and weekend classes and can be completed in 15, or 21 months, depending on the student's needs.

 START MY APPLICATIONRequest Information ATTEND AN INFORMATION SESSION